Akothee

 Esther Akoth (born 8 April 1983), better known as Akothee, is a Kenyan musician, entrepreneur, and philanthropist.
 She is the founder of Akothee Safaris, a tour company based in Kenya; the Akothee Foundation, a charitable organization focused on education and poverty alleviation; Aknotela, a luxury fashion brand; and Akothee Homes, a real estate business.

 Akothee's music blends contemporary East African styles with Afrobeats, and she has collaborated with artists such as Diamond Platnumz, Flavour (musician), and MC Galaxy.
 Her music videos and live performances are known for energetic choreography and bold stage presence, often described as audacious and charismatic.

 Early life and education

-Akoth was born on 8 April 1983 in Kisumu County, Kenya, to a father who worked as an administrator and a mother who was a politician.
-She grew up in Migori County.
+Akothee was born on 8 April 1983 in Kisumu County, Kenya and raised by an administrator father and a politician mother in Migori County.
+At 14, she dropped out of school and eloped with her first husband.
+She was a mother to 4 children by the time she turned 20.

-At age 14, she fled home due to clashes with her strict mother and eloped with her first husband.
-She lived with her in-laws and served as a house help while her husband pursued his education at Moi University.
-By age 20, she had four children.

-Her mother supported her return to school multiple times, even renting a mabati house where Akothee could leave her children while attending classes.
-After becoming pregnant again, she temporarily dropped out but later resumed her studies.
-Her mother ensured she was placed on family planning to help her complete her education.

-Akothee eventually completed her secondary education in 2004 with a grade of C+ in her Kenya Certificate of Secondary Education (KCSE).
-She later enrolled at Mount Kenya University, where she earned Bachelor’s degree in Business Management, specializing in Human Resource Management in 2023, fulfilling her mother’s long-standing wish.
+In 2004, the year she turned 21, Akothee eventually completed her secondary education, and returned to school 14 years later, with the insistence of her mother to complete her bachelor's degree.
+In 2023, she earned Bachelor's degree in Business Management, specializing in Human resource management from Mount Kenya University.